DeployBoard/deployboard/README.md

 ## UI Features

 The web interface provides:

+### Dashboard
 - **Environment Matrix View**: See all applications and their versions across environments at a glance
 - **Recent Deployment Info**: Each cell shows version, deployment time, and commit hash
 - **Color-Coded Environments**: Development (blue), Staging (orange), Production (red)

+### Logs Page
+- **Deployment History**: View chronological deployment records
+- **Advanced Filtering**: Filter by application, environment, or both
+- **Adjustable Limits**: Choose to view 10, 25, 50, or 100 records
+- **Detailed Metadata**: See commit hashes, branches, committers, and custom metadata

+### Admin (Coming Soon)
+- API key management
+- System settings and configuration

-- **Responsive Design**: Clean, modern interface that works on all screen sizes
+The UI features responsive design that works on all screen sizes.

 ## Roadmap